LSE-listed with zero commission, intuitive proprietary platform, and negative balance protection, though limited research and no MT4.

 Invite friends to Plus500 and earn a cash bonus when they open a live account and make their first trade.

-Researching your options?
-Browse our full list of the best forex brokers to compare scores, spreads, and regulation side by side.
+Researching your options? to compare scores, spreads, and regulation side by side.

 Verified regulation is a key factor in identifying a reliable choice for forex traders.